-My current research focuses on rare wetland plant communities and their conservation: I am currently working with the US Fish and Wildlife Service to update the status of federally-protected Houghton's goldenrod (Solidago houghtonii).
-I'm also collaborating with Dr. Sara Scanga to analyze spreading globeflower (Trollius laxus) status at Nelson Swamp Unique Area in Nelson, NY.
+My current research focuses on rare wetland plant communities and their conservation.
+I'm collaborating with Dr. Sara Scanga to analyze spreading globeflower's (Trollius laxus) status at Nelson Swamp Unique Area in Nelson, NY.
+I also worked with the US Fish and Wildlife Service to update the status of federally protected Houghton's goldenrod (Solidago houghtonii).

 In my past life, I was a high school biology teacher in southeastern PA and a seasonal naturalist for various county parks, national wildlife refuges, and national parks.
 I also worked as a research tech studying grassland and forest songbird communities, and granivorous ground beetles in ag fields.

 I am passionate about natural history, education, and conservation, and particularly love when those three things can be combined.
-When I'm not teaching or figuring out why my R code isn't working, I love to botanize, bird, garden with native plants, and read.
+When I'm not teaching or figuring out why my R code isn't working, I love to botanize, bird, garden with native plants, and find new cooking adventures.